 The Seongpanak trail is insanely popular, and during our hike it felt too crowded.
 It is the longest trail at 9.6 km, but it is also much more gentle than the previous one.

-Officially, you need 4 hours and a half to get to the top.
+The Hallasan National Park recommends four hours and a half to get to the top.

 Tips for hiking Hallasan

 - You can use one trail to go up and get down through the other one, as both are connected at the summit.

 - Bring your food and water, there’s no shop on the trails and places to get water are limited.